TempeHS/2025CT_GameDesign_Vladimir-G/README.md

 ## Development Documentation

-To build the project, the software which was used were Unity and Visual Studio Code.
+To build the project, the software was used Unity and Visual Studio Code.

-Used Unity to manage assets, set properties, create state machines and so on it allowed me to build the game.
+Used Unity to manage assets, set properties, create state machines, and so on, and it allowed me to build the game.

 Used Visual Studio Code to create and edit scripts.